heidihuang-wav/quartz/content/private/drafts/draft-the cards i've been dealt.md

 Poker metaphor - take a gamble
-Breaking out of my cage comes with consequences, though.
+Breaking out of my cage comes with consequences.
 But as I've gotten older and understood the costs of my actions, I've decided I'd rather have a go at it and deal with the ugly, ugly consequences than not live at all.

 Dealing with the consequences gets easier, or so I thought.
 But they accumulate, and can be a lot to take in sometimes.